Normalization of Excellence – The Rickover Legacy – Technical Competency

 When you were accepted into the Nuclear Navy, you had to complete a year of extremely difficult technical training before you reported to your first ship.
 The competition was tough.
 In the 100 people in my class, many had Master’s Degrees in Engineering.
 One guy had a “photographic memory.”
 He could remember everything that was written on the board and everything the instructor said verbatim.
 Not only could he do that, but he did it while doing the homework from the previous lecture.
 I had the third lowest GPA of anyone in the class and was immediately assigned to “remedial study.”

 We had 7 hours of class a day with an hour off for lunch.
 I used my lunch time to study and usually put in an additional 5 hours each night and another 12 hours on the weekend.
 I had to keep study logs with how I applied my time in 5-minute intervals.
 I did well, graduating in the top 10 students in the class.
-Others did less well … 10 students failed out in the first 6 months.
-After 6 months, you were assigned to a nuclear prototype plant (and actual naval reactor that had been built ashore to test the design) and went through advanced classes and qualification to be an engineering officer of the watch (EOOW).
-For this qualification, you worked shift work with mandatory 12 hour days of watch standing, studying, and “check-outs” from qualified personnel.
-Again, I did well and was the second officer to qualify in my class at the prototype 5 weeks before the end of the six-month tour.
-One individual failed out of our prototype training (failed to qualify in the six-month time span).
+Others did less well … 10 students failed out in the first six months.
+After six months, you were assigned to a nuclear prototype plant (an actual naval reactor that had been built ashore to test the design) and went through advanced classes and qualifications to be an engineering officer of the watch (EOOW).
+For this qualification, you worked shift work with mandatory 12-hour days of watch standing, studying, and “check-outs” from qualified personnel.
+Again, I did well and was the second officer to qualify in my class at the prototype five weeks before the end of the six-month tour.
+One individual failed our prototype training (failed to qualify in the six-month time span).

 Why is it important to know about this pre-ship education?
 Because it gives someone who did not go through the program an idea of the technical knowledge that Rickover expected before anyone was allowed to go to sea and re-qualify to run one of “his” reactors.